 The Bible classes at CCHS are taught from an educational, cultural and historical perspective as we seek to broaden the education of the students through studying a book that has greatly influenced much of western civilization.
 It is not our purpose or intent to teach the Bible devotionally or with the intent of furthering religious practices.

 We are comprised entirely of a volunteer staff--people who have been directly or indirectly affected by Bible classes at Central Cabarrus High School.
 Some of us are former students, while others are family of former students or just friends of the classes.

-The Covid-19 situation Cabarrus County Schools remains rather tedious during the 2021/2022 school year, Amy Hicks is able to teach six classes LIVE this year, which supports over 175 students who have chosen a Bible class as an Elective.
+The Covid-19 situation Cabarrus County Schools has relaxed in the 2022/2023 school year, Amy Hicks is again able to teach six classes LIVE this year, which supports over 175 students who have chosen a Bible class as an Elective.
 These classes have been offered at CCHS since 1982, continue to be in demand, and remain a proud and satisfying tradition in Cabarrus County, NC.
 It requires about $90,000 a year to provide these classes.

 We are so glad you stopped by.
 Please check out our upcoming events page for more details.